What does a snapshot do?

-In short Snapshot is versioning, or the ability to undo a change.
-If you take a snapshot every hour, for example, then all your files or folders can be reverted back to the sate they were at the time of any of your snapshots.
-So, if you get a virus, then you can just revert your files, folders, or whole volume to the state it was in before you got the virus
+In short snapshots are versioning, or the ability to undo a change.
+If you take a snapshot every hour, for example, then all your files or folders can be reverted back to the state they were at the time of any of your snapshots.
+So, if you get a virus, then you can just revert your files, folders, or whole volume to the state it was before you got the virus

 How is this different than a backup?

 When you take a snapshot, the metadata recording where each block of data is stored is copied to the snapshot.
 This takes very little space and the snapshot is created very quickly.
-From then on, any time you overwrite a block of data, that block gets copied to the snapshot.
-This procedure is called “Copy on write”.
+From then on, any time you change a block of data, that block is written to a designated snapshot space.
+The current metadata is updated to reflect the change as well.
+This procedure is called “Redirect on write”.

-Because your snapshot has the metadata, it can recognize what blocks of data have been added since the creation of the snapshot and it can recognize what blocks have been overwritten.
-If you revert your snapshot, every block of data that was overwritten since the snapshot was taken is rewritten from where it is saved in the snapshot.
-And every block of data that was added since the snapshot is removed.
+Because your snapshot has the metadata, it can recognize what blocks of data have been added or changed since the creation of the snapshot.
+If you revert to one of your snapshots, every block of data that was added or changed since the snapshot was taken is removed from where it is saved in the snapshot.
 Then every block of data is as it was at the time the snapshot was taken.
 And since your files are made up of blocks of data, every file is now as it was when the snapshot was taken.

-This allows you to undo changes to files, folders, and your volume, or even bring back files you delete
+This allows you to undo changes to your files, folders, and even volume, or to bring back files you have deleted accidentally.

 What is good about the way QNAP does snapshots?

 Just click on what snapshot you want to load, and then you can revert the whole volume or select a specific file or folder to restore.

 You can also easily schedule snapshots or take one manually at any time on the same interface.

 Because QNAP does block level snapshots, they are more space efficient than file level snapshots.
 With file level snapshots, if you make even a small change to a file, you need to save the whole file to the snapshot.
 But with block level snapshots, you only need to save the blocks within the file that have been changed.